Transparent, commonsense, fixed pricing, or competitive hourlies, with protections like price locks, spend limits, and pace controls.

 2. Design packages: 8%

-3. License plus related testing and deployment: Provider cost change + $4/month
+3. License plus related testing and deployment: Provider cost change + up to $5/month

 4. Hourly rates: 16%